UNIVERSE-HPC/course-material/high_performance_computing/parallel_computing/04_practical.md

 make
 ```

+Again, if running this on your own machine locally, you may need to edit the `Makefile` to change the compiler used.
+You can then run the code directly with `mpiexec`, e.g. `mpiexec -n 4 ./fractal` to run it with 4 processes.

-For this particular code, you'll note that the created executable `fractal` cannot be run on its own, since if you try you get:
+If you're running this on ARCHER2 you'll note that the created executable `fractal` cannot be run directly, since if you try you get:

 ```output
 ERROR: need at least two processes for the task farm!
 ```

 ::::challenge{id=parallel_prog_pr.1 title="Submitting a Fractal MPI job"}
+**To be able to run the job submission examples in this segment, you'll need to either have access to ARCHER2, or an HPC infrastructure running the Slurm job scheduler and knowledge of how to configure job scripts for submission.**

-So we'll need (and should!) submit this as ax job via Slurm.
+So on an HPC infrastructure, we'll need (and should!) submit this as a job via Slurm.
 Write a script that executes the fractal MPI code that uses 16 worker processes on a single node.

 :::solution
 So in order to have this generated using two worker processes, we need to set `tasks-per-node` to 17,
-to accomodate the sink process:
+to accomodate the sink process. e.g. on ARCHER2:

 ```bash
 #!/bin/bash